basilhussain/wch-web-isp/README.md

 2. Load that server URL in your web browser.
 3. Done!
 Nothing else required. 😄

-Please note that it is not possible to run this tool by loading the `index.html` into a browser locally (i.e. straight from the filesystem via `file://`) due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) JS module restrictions.
+Please note that it is not possible to run this tool locally by loading `index.html` into a browser (i.e. straight from the filesystem via `file://`) due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) JS module restrictions.

 ## Licence

-TODO
+This work is licenced under the [GNU Affero General Public License v3.0](https://www.gnu.org/licenses/agpl-3.0.html).
+See LICENCE.txt for details.